Find Nursing Colleges

 9 Yearly Graduations

 The 8th most popular school in the country for maternal/child health and neonatal nursing majors who are seeking their master's degree is Caribbean University - Bayamon.
-The average in-state tuition for full-time undergraduates is $4,656 per year, while in-state graduate students, on average, pay $5,115 per year.
-The maternal/child health and neonatal nursing program at Caribbean University - Bayamon awarded 9 master's degrees during the 2020-2021 school year.
-Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.
+Each year, around 900 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $4,742 per year, while in-state graduate students, on average, pay $5,200 per year.
+During the most recent year for which we have data, 9 people received their master's degree in maternal/child health and neonatal nursing from Caribbean University - Bayamon.
+About 80% of this group were women, and 100% were students from an underrepresented racial-ethnic group.

 6 Yearly Graduations